Scott Fraser (politician): Background

 Scott Fraser was born and raised in Ottawa, Ontario, and attended Carleton University.
 In 1979 he moved to Alberta and worked on the oil rigs throughout the province and in the Arctic.
 He eventually moved to Vancouver, British Columbia, then, in 1992, to Tofino.
 With his wife and young daughter, he opened a bed and breakfast business.
 Only four years later, Fraser became the mayor of Tofino.
 He was mayor from November 1996 to November 1999, a time when tourism was over-taking logging and fishing as the town's dominant industry.
 Fraser was supportive of the application to the United Nations to designate Clayoquot Sound as a biosphere site; Clayoquot Sound was listed as a Biosphere Reserve in 2000.
 Fraser was the subject of a complaint filed at the British Columbia Ombudsman by one of his councillors, Ken Gibson.
 The mayor and council issued a resolution stating that Gibson had violated conflict-of-interest laws, using his position on council to influence zoning restrictions on his property.
 Gibson challenged the resolution at the BC Supreme Court which ruled in Gibson's favour, ordering that Gibson be re-instated as a councillor.
 The mayor and council voted in favour of appealing the decision but the Court of Appeal upheld the decision.
 Fraser was defeated in his attempt at re-election as mayor.
 In 2000, the former mayor was appointed to Tourism BC's board of directors and to the Clayoquot Sound Central Region Board which considered pre-treaty land use-related decisions.
-He accepted job as an assistant manager of the Tofino Harbour Authority and served as the chairman of the Working Sound Shellfish Committee.
+He accepted a job as an assistant manager of the Tofino Harbour Authority and served as the chairman of the Working Sound Shellfish Committee.

-As the 2004 federal election approached, Fraser expressed interest in becoming the New Democratic Party nominee for the Nanaimo—Alberni.
+As the 2004 federal election approached, Fraser expressed interest in becoming the New Democratic Party nominee for the riding of Nanaimo—Alberni.
 For the nomination, Fraser faced three other candidates but won on the third ballot of the preferential vote.
-The general election was held in June when the 46-year-old Fraser challenged incumbent James Lunney of the Conservative Party, Port Alberni councillor Hira Chopra for the Liberal Party, and retired lawyer David Wright for the Green Party, Michael Mann for the Marijuana Party, retired teacher Diana Lifton for the Canadian Action Party, and Barbara Biley for the Marxist–Leninist Party.
+The general election was held in June when the 46-year-old Fraser challenged incumbent James Lunney of the Conservative Party, Port Alberni councillor Hira Chopra for the Liberal Party, retired lawyer David Wright for the Green Party, Michael Mann for the Marijuana Party, retired teacher Diana Lifton for the Canadian Action Party, and Barbara Biley for the Marxist–Leninist Party.
 While Lunney remained the favourite to win, Fraser was viewed as making the election competitive.
 Lunney did win the riding with 39% of the vote while Fraser finished second with 32%.